Quirinus/MXLU_Documentation/README.md

 Add to-do stuff here.

 TO-DO (those with no names are added by Quirinus):
-- Check/Fix: Sorry, my bad, I gave the wrong version of the name qq: Trang&#8217;Oul, Trang&#39;Oul, Trang'Oul, Trang-Oul, Trag-Oul --> Trag&#8217;Oul
-- Add: Signet of gold upgrade recipe to the cube page.
-3x gold sig (non-starting one) --> greater gold sig
 - Add: skill tree names to char pages
-- Add: oskills from new sets and set items to the oskills list page
-- Add: procs from new sets and set items to the procs list page
-- Update: any proc/oskill change on any item on the oskills/procs list page
 - Update: Skillpoint planner
 - Add: Sin set weapon/shield have special graphic.
 Check the ss (ask quirinus or someone for it) and find the image on google/wikis or extract from mpq.
 Then put it in the right folder and apply it to the sets.html page.
-- Add: Shield chance to block on all item pages (base+stat, for class-only add class base chance too).
 - Change: Prefix/suffix list: Make calculators not reset the filter dropdowns/inputs.
 - Change: Rename some of the areas that have changed names (uberquest pages, challenges, quest reference list and anywhere else that it might appear).
 Change their parent level names too if they're different.
 - Change: Make RW page in two columns; put name/level above properties, put rune description below that, and after that are the properties.
 Or something like that.